nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * Use case ends.

-**Use case: Edit a person**
+**Use case: Edit a client**

 **MSS**
-1. User requests to list persons
+1. User requests to list clients
-2. AddressBook shows the list of persons
+2. AddressBook shows the list of clients
-3. User requests to edit a specific person in the list
+3. User requests to edit a specific client in the list
-4. AddressBook edits the person
+4. AddressBook edits the client
 5. Use case ends.

 **Extensions**